EliasFerguson/MKS22X-FinalProject/README.md

 See Filters: This will lead you to our filters display mode, where you can pick one of our many filters.

+Facial Recognition: This button uses the OpenCV library to create a rectangle or ellipse where your eyes are detected.

+<b> Display Mode </b>

+You enter this mode by pressing the "See Filters" button, as mentioned above.

+It will take you to previews of each filter.
+We have created six filters on our own and used two from Processing's built in methods but tweaked them to fit our taste.
+In total we have eight filters:

+0. No Filter (Orginial Image)
+1. GrayScale
+2. EdgeDetect
+3. X-Ray
+4. Posterize
+5. Colored Pencil
+6. Thermal
+7. Cartoon Effect
+8. Backdrop

+You may go to any filter at any time, so try them all!

 --